libreswitch/ops/docs/diagnostic_design.md

 ```
-## API detail
+## C API description
-Daemon initialisation function is required to register diagnostic dump basic handler function.
+The daemon initialization function is required to register the diagnostic dump basic handler function.
-"INIT_DIAG_DUMP_BASIC" macro takes function name as argument and this function is callback handler for basic diag-dump.
+The "INIT_DIAG_DUMP_BASIC" macro takes a function name as an argument, and this function is the callback handler for the basic diag-dump.

-###API description
+### API description

-This macro registers it argument callback handler .
+This macro registers its argument callback handler.
-Callback function arguments are double pointer to buffer and character pointer to feature name.
+The callback function arguments are a double pointer to the buffer and a character pointer to the feature name.
-Callback handler dynamically allocates memory as per requirement and populates required data in buffer.
+The callback handler dynamically allocates memory as per requirement and populates required data in the buffer.
-This macro checks and send data inside buffer as reply to vtysh and free dynamically allocated memory.
+This macro checks and sends data inside the buffer as a reply to vtysh and free dynamically allocated memory.

 ```ditaa
 Syntax: